This copycat version of the Olive Garden Chicken Gnocchi Soup is phenomenal.

 However, since it’s a cream-based soup, know that the consistency might change after you freeze and reheat it.
 But it will still be delicious!

 If you’re only keeping it for a few days, it’s better to refrigerate the soup in an air-tight container.
 It will last in the fridge for up to three days.

 Can You Use a Crockpot?

 You can make this soup in a Crockpot, but you’ll need to switch things up a little, though.
-Here’s how to make the soup in a slow cooker:
+Here’s how to make slow cooker soup:

 - Cook the vegetables separately.
 Then, place them along with the chicken in the Crockpot.

 - Add all the ingredients except for the spinach, gnocchi, and half-and-half.

 - Let it cook for four hours on low heat.

 - Add the gnocchi in the last hour.